Everything you need to know about applying for the new Saudi Arabia electronic tourist visa.

-In the past, it has been extremely difficult to visit Saudi Arabia as a

-	non-Muslim tourist.
-Tourist visas were only granted to a few select

-	‘influencers’ and people attending special events.
+In the past, it has been extremely difficult to visit Saudi Arabia as a non-Muslim tourist.
+Tourist visas were only granted to a few select ‘influencers’ and people attending special events.

-	Luckily for us adventurous travellers, Saudi Arabia is finally beginning to open
+Luckily for us adventurous travellers, travelling to Saudi Arabia has finally become possible.

-	up for tourism.

-	Travellers from certain eligible countries can apply for an tourist visa (eVisa)

-	online or at visa kiosks at certain international airports in Saudi Arabia.
+Travellers from certain eligible countries can apply for a tourist e-visa on the internet or at visa kiosks at certain international airports in Saudi Arabia.

-	People from other countries can still get a tourist visa for Saudi Arabia, but

-	they need to apply at their nearest Saudi Arabia Embassy.
+People from other countries can still get a tourist visa for Saudi Arabia, but they need to apply at their nearest Saudi Arabia Embassy.

 Who can apply for the Tourist Visa?

 Currently, citizens of 49 different countries are eligible for the electronic tourist visa.
 Here’s the current list: